Epidemiology

 Guide de pratique clinique pluridisciplinaire relatif à la collaboration dans la dispense de soins aux personnes âgées démentes résidant à domicile et leurs aidants prochesPublished by: Groupe de Travail Développement de recommmandations de première ligneLast published: 2017Multidisciplinaire richtlijn voor thuiswonende oudere personen met dementie en hun mantelzorgersPublished by: Werkgroep Ontwikkeling Richtlijnen Eerste Lijn (Worel)Last published: 2017

-In the US, AD accounts for approximately 60% to 70% of dementia cases.
-It affects around 5% of the population below the age of 70 years; prevalence increases to 30% in people over 80 years.
-There are currently an estimated 5.8 million people in the US with AD, and this is projected to increase to an estimated 14 million by 2050.[7][8][9][10]
+In the US, 4% of the population has a diagnosis of dementia; AD accounts for approximately 60% to 70% of dementia cases.[8]
+In 2023, there were estimated 6.7 million people in the US living with AD, and this is projected to increase to an estimated 13.8 million by 2060.[9]

 AD occurs more commonly in women than in men.[7][10]
 Prevalence of dementia is higher in black and Hispanic people than in white people.[12][13]